USD/IQD rate declines in Baghdad, Erbil - Shafaq News

 USD/IQD rate declines in Baghdad, Erbil

-Shafaq News/ The U.S. dollar (USD) exchange transactions against the Iraqi dinar (IQD) plummeted to a lower rate in the markets of Baghdad and Erbil today, Sunday.
+Shafaq News/ The U.S. dollar (USD) exchange transactions against the Iraqi dinar (IQD) plummeted to a higher rate in the markets of Baghdad and Erbil today, Sunday.

-Shafaq News Agency correspondent said that al-Kifah and al-Harithiya Central Exchanges traded the USD at a rate of 154,200 IQD to 100 this morning, 1,750 below yesterday.
+Shafaq News Agency correspondent said that al-Kifah and al-Harithiya Central Exchanges traded the USD at a rate of 154450 IQD to 100.